TIMELINE-Takata air bag recalls

 globally due to possibly defective Takata air bags.

-Sept 3 - Devin Xu dies in a 2002 Acura TL sedan near Los
+* Sept 3 - Devin Xu dies in a 2002 Acura TL sedan in an

 2014: